graefchen/graefchen/README.md

 ## About me 📝

-- 🎉 I’m 26 years old
+- 🎉 26 years old
-- 🖌️ I’m interested in UI and UX design
+- 🖌️ Interested in UI and UX design
-- 🎮 I'm a big video game fan (Especially Pokémon Black & White)
+- 🎮 Big video game fan (Especially Pokémon Black & White)
+- 📊 A little bit into graphs and graph design
+- 📚 Likes to read literature & poems

 <!--
 **graefchen/graefchen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.